 Vertical Scaling vs. Horizontal Scaling

 Although scalability is mainly associated with computational power, hardware is the key aspect that sets horizontal scaling apart from vertical scaling.
-Vertical scaling enhances the hardware configuration without disturbing or modifying the logical unit.
-In horizontal scaling, the hardware specifications remain the same while the number of instances spikes.
-In other words, the hardware infrastructure is increased by adding more devices with the exact specifications.
+In vertical scaling, the hardware configuration is enhanced without disturbing or modifying the logical unit.
+In horizontal scaling, the hardware specifications remain the same while the number of instances spikes up.
+In other words, the hardware infrastructure is increased by adding more devices with the same specifications.

 The other aspect they differ upon is that a sequential piece of logic is broken into smaller units and implemented on multiple devices in horizontal scaling.
 The breakup of the code allows programmers to execute multiple tasks parallelly over different devices.
 Vertical scaling is not the case, as the logic code remains unchanged.
 The unchanged code is run across the boosted infrastructure.
 With the differences out of the way, let’s look at the advantages of both scaling methods.